nkutsche/xslt-package-handler/Readme.md

 ### 2.0.0

-* Redesign of the concept, skip unused mojo for using project.
+* Redesign of the concept, skip unnecessary Maven plugin mojo for the using project.
 * Adds Configurer classes for XProc/Calabash integration
 * Adds possibility to specifify multiple packages in one module.